 The commercial CFD code CFX release version 10, developed by Ansys, has been used for the dispersion calculations.
-The Shear Stress Transport (SST) proposed by Menter [7] has been used throughout these simulations.
-The SST model is a hybrid model that combines the k- ω model of Wilcox with the k- ε model.
-The boundary condition for ω
+The Shear Stress Transport (SST) model proposed by Menter (1994) has been used throughout these simulations.
+The SST model is a hybrid model that combines the k- ω model of Wilcox (1993) with the k- ε model, i.e. see Jones and Launder (1972).
+The boundary condition for ω goes to infinity in the freestream, which severely limits the application of the original k- ω model.
+The k- ω model is used in the near-wall region and the k- ε model is used outside the boundary layer.